-The lotus plant itself is aquatic.
+N. caerulea itself is an aquatic plant.
 It thrives in muddy, still water and roots itself into the muck below.
 The long stems rise through the water and the leaves sit directly on or above the water.
 The huge, showy flowers bloom above the leaves, sometimes 20 centimeters (8 inches) in diameter!
-Lotus petals have a special waxy coating on them which shed water and dirt.
+The petals have a special waxy coating on them which shed water and dirt.
 So even after blooming out of otherwise dirty, turbid water, the flower itself is perfectly pristine.
-One by one new lotus flowers emerge and only last a single day.
+One by one new flowers emerge and only last a single day.
 This is one of the reasons lotus flowers are so admired.
 Their ability to remain clean while growing out of the mud evokes persistence and spiritual purity.

-In Buddhism, the sacred lotus is a symbol of purity, spiritual awakening, and faithfulness.
+In Buddhism, the sacred lotus is an important symbol of purity, spiritual awakening, and faithfulness.
 Statues of Buddha often show him sitting atop an open lotus flower, like the one pictured above.
-In the land of Buddha, there are many different colors of lotus flowers, and each one holds a different meaning.
+In the land of Buddha, there are many different colors of lotus, and each one holds a different meaning.

-The lotus flower is sacred in Hinduism.
+The N. caerulea flower is sacred in Hinduism.
 It symbolizes beauty, fertility, prosperity, spirituality, and eternity.
 These are some pretty significant ideals, and all have the white lotus representing them.
-Many Hindu deities hold or associate themselves with lotus flowers.
+Many Hindu deities hold or associate themselves with lotus.

-Ancient Egyptian hieroglyphics depict more than one type of lotus flower, but the blue lotus is definitely the most common and sacred of them all.
+Ancient Egyptian hieroglyphics depict more than one type of N. caerulea, but the blue lotus is definitely the most common and sacred of them all.
 The blue flower often symbolizes rebirth, due to its nature of submerging underwater and reemerging the next day.
 When it blooms from the water a second time, it is as clean and pure as it was the day before.

-Apart from the symbolic and spiritual nature of the blue lotus, it also had a more political significance.
+Apart from the symbolic and spiritual nature of these beautiful flowers, they also had a more political significance.
 Upper and Lower Egypt were long separate.
-Eventually, the lotus flower (abundant in Upper Egypt) and the papyrus plant (abundant in Lower Egypt) became united in symbols and hieroglyphics.
+Eventually, the Egyptian lotus flower (abundant in Upper Egypt) and the papyrus plant (abundant in Lower Egypt) became united in symbols and hieroglyphics.
 Combining two of the most important plants in Ancient Egypt led to the unity of the two kingdoms.